szymonm/pwir-cuda-labs/mpi-assignment/mpi-graphPatternMatching.md

 ## Assignment - PWIR 2015

 ## Introduction
-Given directed graph `G=(V, E)` and directed, connected graph `P=(Q, S)` called pattern, *graph pattern matching* is a problem of finding all induced subgraphs of `G` isomorphic with pattern `P` called matches.
+Given directed graph `G=(V, E)` and directed, connected graph `P=(Q, S)` called pattern, *graph pattern matching* is a problem of finding all subgraphs of `G` that match `P` called matches.
 Your task is to implement a distributed algorithm that solves the graph pattern matching problem using MPI system.

 You should evaluate performance of your solution and present results of the evaluation in a report.